importnil/Ecligrid/README.md

 # Ecligrid
-Flexible Mobile First Grid System Based on Flexbox
+Flexible Mobile First Grid System Based on Flexbox.

 ##Features
 - Easy to get started and use, yet feature-rich thanks to powerful Flexbox